 What is FlawedAmmyy?

-FlawedAmmyy is the name of a software that cyber criminals use for malicious purposes.
-To be more precise, FlawedAmmyy is a remote access trojan (RAT) that they use to access computers remotely and steal various personal data/information.
-People who have their systems infected with FlawedAmmyy might experience serious problems, it is strongly recommended to remove (uninstall) this program as soon as possible.
+FlawedAmmyy is software that cyber criminals use for malicious purposes.
+FlawedAmmyy is a remote access trojan (RAT) used to access computers remotely and steal personal data/information.
+People who have systems infected with FlawedAmmyy might experience serious problems.
+Therefore, all users are strongly recommended to remove (uninstall) this program immediately.

 |Name||FlawedAmmyy remote access trojan|

 |Detection Names (real3d.dll)||Emsisoft (MalCert.D (A)), Endgame (Malicious (high Confidence)), Kaspersky (Backdoor.Win32.RA-based.rw), McAfee (Artemis!2EA2546BB594), Full List (VirusTotal)|